7 Reasons Your Accounting Clients Don’t Pay On Time

 5. Lack of urgency (on both sides)

-If you take too long to do the work for your client, it shouldn’t be a surprise when the client doesn’t feel a sense of urgency about paying.
-While your client is obligated to pay you, CPA firms should also take accountability for delays and prioritize speedy turnaround times.
+If a project stays in WIP for too long, it shouldn’t be a surprise when the client doesn’t feel a sense of urgency about paying.
+While your client is obligated to pay you, it’s also important to take any accountability for delays.
+This helps to build trust with your client in the long run, too.

 6. Mistakes in the billing and scoping process

 No matter how well you’ve scoped out a job, it’s always possible to make mistakes on the final invoice.
-Before reaching out to your past-due client, perform a quick audit of their account and confirm that they’ve gotten accurate billing information.
+Before reaching out to your past-due client, perform a quick audit of their account and confirm that they’ve gotten accurate billing information from your team.

 7. Client dishonesty